 How to make sure you’re being smart

 The key to making sure that you’re being smart is to ask yourself: “Is this the best thing I can do right now?” before or while taking action.
-If you realize that your actions aren’t the best available ones—in the sense that there are alternatives that are likely to lead to a better outcome—then you should change your actions accordingly.
+If you realize that your actions aren’t the best available ones—in the sense that there are alternatives that are likely to lead to a better outcome—then you should change your behavior accordingly.

 When considering this question, it can help to explicitly identify the available actions and their associated outcomes, and to consider how these outcomes align with your general goals.